Brake Repair & Replacement

 SAFETY ON THE ROAD STARTS WITH RELIABLE BRAKES!

 When it comes to automobile safety – your brakes are an essential operating mechanism of your vehicle.
 If you commute daily or frequently have your family in the car, you want to make sure your brakes work when you need them to.
 When you live in Wisconsin, you already have bad weather against you (rain, cold, snow, and more snow).
 Don’t have bad brakes against you too.
-Get a free brake inspection from REIS Auto’s local auto repair shop in Hales Corners, and get back on the road with reliable brakes!
+Get a brake inspection from REIS Auto’s local auto repair shop in Hales Corners, and get back on the road with reliable brakes!

 Brakes or Hydraulics Problem?

 Modern cars have brakes on all four wheels.
 However, your front brakes play a greater part in stopping your car than your back brakes do, as braking throws the weight of your car forward.
 It is common for your front brakes to wear faster than the back brakes.
 Be diligent about having them checked.

 Replacing your brake pads and rotors is an easy and necessary fix after they’ve put in their required miles.
 However, if your brakes feel spongy or less effective over time and you have already had your required pad and rotor replacements, there may be a problematic leak in your hydraulic system.

 A slow leak will eventually lose enough hydraulic fluid in the brake cylinder that the brakes no longer function properly.
 If a major leak has occurred, the first time pressure is applied to the brakes, all the hydraulic fluid will be forced out through the leak and you will experience total brake failure.
 Modern cars have safety functions to prevent this from happening, but you do not want a leak in your system of any kind.